2022 Hurricane Season Outlook

 What can we predict for this hurricane season?

-So how will this year’s hurricane season compare to last year?
-In 2020, there were a total of 30 tropical storms, 14 hurricanes, and 7 major hurricanes.
-There were tropical watches and warnings issued in every coastal county except Wakulla and Jefferson in Florida.
-To learn more about the 2020 hurricane season, take a look at the 2020 Hurricane Season Outlook blog and recording.
+You may be wondering, how will this year’s hurricane season compare to last year?
+In 2021, there were a total of 21 tropical storms, 7 hurricanes, and 4 major hurricanes.
+To learn more about the 2021 hurricane season, take a look at the 2021 Hurricane Season Outlook blog and recording.

 Earth Networks’ 2021 Hurricane Outlook forecast is also available on the Barcelona Supercomputing Center site, which provides the most recent tropical cyclone forecasts from each of the prominent forecasting centers.

-Last year, the Earth Networks’ meteorology team predicted 16 named storms, 9 hurricanes, and 4 major hurricanes— there were a total of 30 named storms, 14 hurricanes, and 7 storms at the end of the hurricane season.
-Above all, the predictions were fairly close to the actual numbers last year; the majority of the season’s storms and hurricanes were accurately predicted.
+Last year, the Earth Networks’ meteorology team predicted 16 named storms, 8 hurricanes, and 3 major hurricanes— there were a total of 21 named storms, 7 hurricanes, and 4 storms at the end of the hurricane season.
+Last year’s actual numbers were fairly close to the meteorology team’s predictions, and the majority of the season’s storms and hurricanes were accurately predicted.
 Let’s see what this hurricane season will be like.

 What elements will play a role in this year’s hurricane season?
 The primary key predictors include: